 In Focus Mobility presents s client-centered and attainable solutions.
 Deliverables may include progress reports, summations of environmental analysis recommendations, facilitated events, and accessibility considerations for research projects.

 JoAnne Chalom, COMS, Ed.S. founded In Focus Mobility out of an intrinsic motivation to lead people to use their skills and abilities to achieve their greatest degree of independence.
-Ms. Chalom completed coursework through the University of Pittsburgh Vision Studies Program and achieved credentials through the Association for Certification of Vocational Rehabilitation and Education Professionals (ACVREP) as a Certified Orientation and Mobility Specialist (COMS).
+Ms. Chalom completed coursework through the University of Pittsburgh Vision Studies Program and achieved credentials through the Association for Certification of Vision Rehabilitation and Education Professionals (ACVREP) as a Certified Orientation and Mobility Specialist (COMS).

 Ms. Chalom’s undergraduate and graduate education and the integration of skills gained by obtaining National Board Certified Teacher (NBCT) credentials enable her to understand how to present techniques and strategies that are in the client’s preferred modality.
 She optimizes client success and empowers clients to develop a trusting rapport.

 Ms. Chalom is one of two recipients of the Donald Blasch Scholarships in 2007 and the recipient of the 2020 Newcomer Hill Service Award.
 Mr. Blasch was for many years the chairperson of the Department of Blind Rehabilitation (now Blindness and Low Vision Studies) at Western Michigan University.
 He was a pioneer in the field of Orientation and Mobility and this scholarship is a reminder of his extraordinary accomplishments during this profession’s formative years.